 R1(config)#ip route 172.16.10.0 255.255.255.0 10.10.20.2 200

-From there is the name static floating?
+This is where the name static floating is coming from?
 Yes!
 This kind of static route is able to enter and exit the routing table base on other routes to the same subnet learned from some IGP in the process.

-So that is the main difference between „normal“ static route and floating one.
-Normal static route is permanently entered in the routing table and the other one is not.
+That is the main difference between „normal“ static route and floating one.
+The normal static route is permanently entered in the routing table and the floating static is not.

 I made a simple example to show how this works.
 Let’s say that R1 is a branch router that will use a floating static route to send Enterprise traffic across the Internet but only if the leased line is broken or when the IGP-learned path across the private link fails.
 This is a normal situation where some branch office is connected to the company infrastructure with a private link and uses Internet connection for the backup.